 As a result of ketamine-assisted therapy, most clients experience fewer negative thoughts, less anxious feelings, and experience a new found peace of mind.

 It is understandably a big decision to consider a treatment option like Ketamine Assisted Psychotherapy.
-We want to make sure you feel fully informed and have all your questions about this treatment before signing up.
-So please feel free to call us and consult.
-Our care coordinators are ready to discuss any questions you may have.
+We want to make sure you feel fully informed and have all your questions about this treatment answered before signing up.
+Please feel free to call us to set up a consult with one of our nurses.
+We are here to discuss any questions you may have.

 Ketamine Infusion Therapy/Ketamine Assisted Psychotherapy is ideal for people suffering from treatment resistant depression, anxiety, suicidal ideations, OCD, PTSD and chronic pain conditions with no relief from other medications or therapeutic interventions.